 I’ve only had once or twice in my life that I thought to myself “Hmmm… this could definitely not end well.”
 This was certainly one of those moments.
 It was clear that whatever was going to happen was pretty much out of my hands, so I just sat there and accepted that I had put myself into a pretty dangerous situation.
 Jake was a trooper, obviously stressed but sitting very obediently right next to me.
 A few more cracks of thunder indicated the storm was slowly moving away from us and across the ridge, but still very much on top of us.
 I didn’t move for probably 30 minutes, waiting for the storm to fully move away and remembering that you’re not safe until you can no longer hear thunder.
 After what seemed an eternity, the skies opened up with hail before finally turning blue and sunny again.

 I finally emerged from the trees with a huge sigh of relief, but saw more dark clouds forming in the distance.
 I quickly grabbed our stuff and told Jake “let’s get the f*** outta here!”
-I’m pretty sure I set a new speed record for a 10 mile roundtrip hike yesterday.
+I’m pretty sure I set a new speed record for a 10 mile roundtrip hike because we covered the 5 miles back to the car in just under 40 minutes!
 Jake kept looking at me curiously a few times, likely wondering why we were going so fast!

 Once back at the trailhead I sat in my Jeep for a few minutes thinking about how lucky I was.
 I’ve been in lots of severe weather and even survived three tornadoes but this was by far the scariest weather encounter I’ve ever had.
 There’s nothing comforting about being stuck on an exposed ridge during a storm.
 I couldn’t believe I had been stupid enough to put myself in that situation.
 Starting late and being on a fire lookout summit at 2pm on a day with forecasted storms was a huge mistake.
 Not turning around when I saw the first signs of weather was another.
 Those 10 minutes heading up probably cost me 20 minutes of time that could have been spent getting off the ridge to safety.